Mercyadarugo/Mercyadarugo/README.md

 ---

 ## 🧭 Professional Goals
-- Complete the Google Data Analytics Professional Certificate
 - Build and share more real-world projects
 - Gain freelance or remote work experience in data analysis
 - Learn Python for data analysis and automation
 - Continue growing my skills in business intelligence tools like Power BI and Tableau
+- Acquire an MSC in Data Analytics

 ---